Alfred Wareing: Life and career

 Wareing was born in Greenwich, London on 26 October, the son of Alfred Hooton Wareing and his wife Henrietta Helena, née Weil.
 He was educated at the John Roan School and Birkbeck College, London.

 He made his first professional appearance on the stage at the St George's Hall, London 1894, with the Elizabethan Stage Society.
 Engagements followed with F. R. Benson, Maxine Elliott, George Alexander, Johnston Forbes-Robertson and others.
-In June, 1899 he was one of the original members of the Stage Society.
+In June 1899, he was one of the original members of the Stage Society.
 At Alexander's St James's Theatre in March 1902 he played Guarino in Paolo and Francesca.
-In 1904 he turned to management, bringing the Irish Players to London from the Abbey Theatre, Dublin.
+In 1904, he turned to management, bringing the Irish Players to London from the Abbey Theatre, Dublin.
 He was subsequently business manager for Herbert Beerbohm Tree's provincial productions, and for his personal tour (1906).
-In 1905 he married Gertrude Victoria Isabel Hawker.
+In 1905, he married Gertrude Victoria Isabel Hawker.
 They had two daughters, one of whom was the actress Lesley Wareing.
 Between 1906 and 1908 he was general manager for Oscar Asche and Lily Brayton.

 In 1909 Wareing founded the Glasgow Repertory Theatre, which he described as the first attempt to establish a citizen's theatre in Britain.
 Wareing found sufficient interest amongst Glasgow industrialists to provide the £1,000 he needed for a lease of the Royalty Theatre, and the Scottish Playgoers' Company opened on 5 April 1909 with Shaw's You Never Can Tell.
 Wareing's health was frail, and he was helped by assistant directors who included Norman Page, Harley Granville-Barker and William Armstrong.
 Among the plays presented by Wareing was The Seagull, the first Chekhov play to be given in English.
-The team built a reputation and a regular audience, and after initial financial struggles the company came near to breaking even, but in 1913 Wareing's health gave way and he resigned, handing over to Lewis Casson.
+The team built a reputation and a regular audience, and after initial financial struggles the company came close to breaking even, but in 1913 Wareing's health gave way and he resigned, handing over to Lewis Casson.
 The First World War put an end to the enterprise; the lessors of the Royalty favoured escapist entertainment in wartime and did not renew the Glasgow company's lease.